Mkrummz/mtl_docker/web-shop/README.md

     - The consumer- logs the message

 ## Part 0: Setup Prior to Workshop
 We will be using [Cloud Shell](https://cloud.google.com/shell) to run this workshop.
 Cloud Shell is a GCP offering and allows you to manage your cloud resources via terminal.
-As well it comes preloaded with the utilites you will be using today: kubectl, curl, and envsubst
+As well it comes preloaded with the utilites we will be using today:
+- kubectl
+- curl
+- envsubst

 ### Setting up your IDE